 Guide to Budapest – Thermal Ruda Baths Budapest

 If there’s one thing, I always insist visitors take part in it’s a pampering trip to the thermal baths for their first time in Budapest.
 Although I love showing my friends bright yellow Szechenyi (seh-chen-yee) in City Park, I suggest opting for the “Wellness” package at Rudas (ru-dash).
 You’ll enjoy a view of the Danube and Gellért Hill from the rooftop tub as well as chill out in the newly renovated pools and saunas.
 Crowds are few, and it’s modern compared to the typical Turkish baths, but certainly peaceful.
 Szent Lukacs (St. Lucas) is also a great budget option if staying away from the crowds is your thing.

 Here’s a great article with tips for visiting a thermal bath.

 Guide to Budapest Ruin Pubs & Craft Beer Scene

-Budapest nightlife is crazy, and the famous ruin pubs prove it’s reputation as party central.
+Budapest nightlife is crazy, and the famous ruin pubs prove its reputation as party central.
 The original, Szimpla, is an excellent example of a repurposed building destroyed during the war.
 It has quirky decor like bathtubs or tires-turned-seating and offers shisha, live music, and fresh markets on Sundays.
 Other notable and unique venues include Fogasház, Ankert, and Instant, a multi-level club with 26 rooms offering top 40’s, electronic, R&B, and reggae to dance the night away.
 Prefer a hip atmosphere with great beers and chill vibes?
 Léhűtő (lay-who-tuh) or Élesztő (eh-less-tuh) are top-notch craft beer bars in the centre with hundreds of options on tap or bottled.